 - learn current FDA risk assessment and associated research efforts

 - learn benefits and challenges growers face with using compost

 - identify science-based management strategies to minimize food safety risks.

 Donna Clements, Produce Safety Alliance, Cornell University, "Intersection of FSMA PSR with other industry standards and resources for the compost industry"

 David Ingram, U.S. Food and Drug Administration, "FSMA PSR requirements – Subpart F (BSAAO) and how the compost industry can support growers"

-Billy Mitchell, Local Food Safety Collaborative, "Paperwork necessary for the where, what, and how you source BSAAO"
+Billy Mitchell, Local Food Safety Collaborative, "Paperwork necessary for the where, what, and how you supply a BSAAO"